Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks: Experiment

 (1) \textit{Setup}: We conducted pick-and-pour experiments using a Kinova Gen3 7-dof robot, equipped with a Robotiq 2f-85 gripper (jaw length 8.5cm), mounted on a table.
 The setup included a transparent jar (side length 6.5cm) and a blue cup (radius 8cm).
 For simulation purposes, we employed the Isaac Sim platform powered by the PhysX engine, where we replicated the table and robotic arm.
 To align the cameras, we compared their relative position in reality to that in Isaac Sim.
 Lula implementation of RRT (Rapidly-exploring random tree) \cite{kuffner2000rrt} was used to generate multiple collision-free paths.
 RMPflow was employed \cite{ratliff2018riemannian} to generate smooth policies to control the robot both in the real world and in simulation.
 Following this, we input the command "Pour water from the transparent jar into the blue cup" into our Isaac Sim extension and monitored the outcome.

 (2) \textit{Baseline models}: We introduce two state-of-the-art models that serve as the robot motion planning module.
-The \textbf{6D-CLIPort}~\cite{shridhar2022cliport}, which deals with multi-view observations and language input and output a sequence of 6 degrees of freedom (DoF) actions, infers the position and rotation of the target object given the vision and language inputs.
+The pre-trained \textbf{6D-CLIPort}~\cite{zheng2022vlmbench}, which deals with multi-view observations and language input and output a sequence of 6 degrees of freedom (DoF) actions.
 Another reinforcement learning-based model planning (\textbf{RL})~\cite{mu2021maniskill}, predicts the position and pose of the robot gripper (end-effector) given the vision inputs and the target object name.
 We also consider the \textit{\textbf{heuristic}} results, i.e. to control the robot motion with the aid of human experts.
 This human-guided heuristic not only serves as a benchmark of discernment but also offers a benchmark to compare human mastery and our automated Sim2Real process.

 (3) \textit{Result}: The analysis of our experiment's results reveals a compelling advancement in both the realms of task execution speed and task success rate.